-Simon Woolley, Lord Woolley of Woodford, incoming Principal of Homerton College, Cambridge and Founding Director of Operation Black Vote (OBV), has been elected an Honorary Fellow of Magdalen College.
+Simon Woolley, Lord Woolley of Woodford, Principal of Homerton College, Cambridge, and Founding Director of Operation Black Vote (OBV), has been elected an Honorary Fellow of Magdalen College.
 He will be formally admitted as a Fellow next week.

 In recent years, Magdalen has worked in close partnership with Lord Woolley and OBV on the Pathway to Success Leadership and Development programme.
 The programme is designed to help equip future Black and minority ethnic leaders with the tools and knowledge required for senior leadership.
 Pathway participants take part in a residential programme at College (recently restarted after a hiatus due to Covid-19) followed by a mentoring programme supported by Magdalen alumni working in politics and business.